National Science Bee

 Option A: National Qualifying Exam

-Students may take the National Science Bee National Qualifying Exam online, at all Varsity / JV National History Bee and Bowl in-person Regional Tournaments during the lunch break, or during the lunch break at select all-subject quiz bowl tournaments that are not run by International Academic Competitions.
-There are three versions of the National Qualifying Exam, which are known as Set A, Set B, and Set C. For National Qualifying Exams that are offered at Varsity/JV National History Bee and Bowl tournaments, the Exam Set corresponds to the question set that the tournament is using.
-For the National Science Bee, the questions on all three versions of the National Qualifying Exams follow the National Qualifying Exam Question Distribution.
+Students may take the National Science Bee National Qualifying Exam online, and at all National History Bee and Bowl in-person Regional Tournaments during the lunch break.
+There are three versions of the Varsity and Junior Varsity National Qualifying Exam, which are known as Set A, Set B, and Set C. For National Qualifying Exams that are offered at National History Bee and Bowl tournaments, the Exam Set corresponds to the question set that the tournament is using.
+The questions on all versions of the National Qualifying Exams follow the National Qualifying Exam distribution for the National Science Bee.

-Students qualify for Nationals through the National Qualifying Exams in one of three ways.
+Students qualify for Nationals through the National Qualifying Exams in one of three ways:

 • 1